When is the best time to buy Real Estate in Costa Maya, Mexico? The sooner the better in this growing tourist area along the Caribbean Sea!

 - Financing purchases via a Mexican bank is rarely available

 - IRA funds

 - Seller will carry a mortgage.
 Sellers are often willing to consider providing financing when suitable arrangements are made.
 Again, our Agents can assist you with making these arrangements using standardized contracts that protect the interests of both buyers and sellers.

 METHODS OF TITLING

-There are two formal and well-defined methods that allow foreigners to indirectly acquire title to properties within the Restricted Zone.
+There are two formal and well-defined methods that allow foreigners to indirectly acquire title to properties.
 As you might expect, there are several advantages to either method.
 Your lifestyle (for example, do you want to work and earn income) and your goals are best discussed with your accountant and attorney.

 (1) Foreigners can form a Mexican corporation with two members constituting the Board of Directors, with or without the participation of a Mexican citizen.
 While there are a few restrictions on foreign ownership of certain businesses, including mining, airports and telecommunications, there are no investment restrictions on foreign-owned Mexican corporations aimed at buying and developing property in the Restricted Zone.
 In this case, the foreign-owned corporation can own the property in perpetuity.